 No, Myer would explain.
 "This was 1920s.
 People were really surprised."

 What makes the images "humbling," she says, is that "these people look just like you and me.
 Which is the neat thing about photography, especially these high-quality images.
 It's hard to believe these images were taken so long ago."

 Nikki Perry has a similar feeling.

 "The pictures are such high quality that it makes you feel like the woman is standing there and you really want to know even more about their stories," she says.
 "Who were these women?
 Where did they work?
 Were they married?
 Did they have children?"

 Besides knowing that thing about their health, there’s really only one thing Myer knows for sure: They were Kansans.

-Faces of the Kansas State Penitentiary, through May at the Lansing Historical Museum, 115 E. Kansas Avenue, Lansing, Kansas, 66043, (913) 250-0203.
-The museum is free, but its hours are limited so check here before going.
-The exhibit is also online.
+Faces of the Kansas State Penitentiary is online and up through January 2018 (and may be extended later into the spring) at the Lansing Historical Museum, 115 E. Kansas Avenue, Lansing, Kansas, 66043, (913) 250-0203.
+The museum has extremely limited hours: Fridays 1-5 p.m. and by appointment.